MadStu/connect-4-plus/README.md

 ## Deployment

-The deployed program can be found here - http://my-connect-4.herokuapp.com/
+I've deployed it on herokuapp.com and used the following method.

-- The connect4 game was deployed to herokuapp.com using a web interface terminal template.
+- The connect4 game can be deployed to herokuapp.com using a web interface terminal template.
 The steps to deploy are as follows:
     - Sign up or log in to herokuapp.com.
     - Click "New" then "Create new app".
     - Enter an app name, choose your region and then click "Create app".
     - On the next page, go to the Settings Tab.
     - Click on "Reveal Config Vars".
 Add "port" in the KEY text field and "8000" in the VALUE text field, then click the "Add" button.
     - Click on "Add buildpack" and add the python build pack first, then save changes.
     - Click on "Add buildpack" again and add the nodejs build pack for the web interface to work.
+Be sure these 2 are in that order, Python first.
     - Click on the Deploy tab at the top, select GitHub and connect to your GitHub account.
     - Search for the repository name (connect-4) and click the "Connect" button.
     - Scroll down to the Automatic deploys section and choose the main branch to deploy from.
     - Click the "Enable Automatic Deploys" button which syncs the herokuapp.com files with your repository every so often.

+You can also deploy to your own systems.

+- If you wish to deploy within your own Python3 environment:
+    - Download or copy the contents of run.py to your own system.
+    - Run the game by typing: ***__python3 run.py__***

 ## Credits